Alison F. Smith

 - Member of the AUHE Test Evaluation Group (TEG)

 My research interests focus on methods for robust and efficient evaluations of medical tests and devices.
-In particular I am interested in the impact of test measurement uncertainty on clinical-utility and cost-effectiveness outcomes, and appropriate methods to model long-term cost-effectiveness outcomes.
+In particular I am interested in the impact of test measurement uncertainty on clinical-utility and cost-effectiveness outcomes; the use of early economic evaluation; and assessments capturing workflow and capacity benefits of tests.

 - MSc Health Economics